zstocks/zs-interactive-form/README.md

 1. Conditional Error Messaging:
  Display the appropriate error message/hint-text when a form field is not valid on form submission.
+ All RegEx expressions were developed and tested using RegEx Pal (https://www.regexpal.com/).

  1.1 Name
   Acceptable values: ^[a-zA-Z]+ [a-zA-Z]+$